google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_push.md

 ### Options

 ```
+      --args stringArray            Overwrite the args for the image.
+Can't be used with the command flag.
   -b, --buildpack string            Skip the 'detect' buildpack step and use the given name.
+  -c, --command string              Startup command for the app, this overrides the default command specified by the web process.
       --container-registry string   Container registry to push sources to.
 Required for buildpack builds not targeting a Kf space.
       --docker-image string         Docker image to deploy.
+      --entrypoint string           Overwrite the default entrypoint of the image.
+Can't be used with the command flag.
   -e, --env stringArray             Set environment variables.
 Multiple can be set by using the flag multiple times (e.g., NAME=VALUE).
       --grpc                        Setup the container to allow application to use gRPC.
   -u, --health-check-type string    Application health check type (http or port, default: port)